EliAndrewC/l7r/setting/l7r.md

 | Nagano | Mirumoto no Ryusei Urumi | Noa | 7 |
 | Yokohama | Mirumoto no Ryusei Yayoi | Tokino | 4 |

-Note that in Ryusei lands, all of the lineages are "cosmopolitan lineages" and there are no "provincial lineages" or "dynasty provinces".
-To define these terms:
+Note that in Ryusei lands, all of the lineages are "cosmopolitan lineages" and all of its provinces are "stewardship provinces", with no "provincial lineages" or "dynasty provinces".
+These terms are defined under [Provincial and cosmopolitan lineages](#provincial-and-cosmopolitan-lineages) below.

-- Sometimes a province will be staffed almost entirely by members of a specific lineage, whose samurai mostly live there.
-This often happens when the geographic area of this province is the home of those samurai from long ago.
-For example, the Aki lineage in Daidoji lands is from the province and provincial city of Akishi.

-- Therefore, the Aki are a "provincial lineage".

-- The Aki province of Akishi is a "dynasty province".

-- All of the Ryusei provinces are assigned governors and other officials by the Ryusei chancellery, and therefore these are known as "stewardship provinces".

-- Because none of the Ryusei lineages are tied to any specific province, they are all known as "cosmopolitan lineages".

 Geography: